What is RenewLV?

-Renew Lehigh Valley is committed to promoting smart growth and smart governance in order to revitalize our core communities, preserve open space, and establish an economically and environmentally sustainable foundation for our region’s future growth.
+Mission Statement: To promote Smart Growth and efficient governance in the Lehigh Valley in order to revitalize our core communities, preserve open space, and create an economically and environmentally sustainable foundation for our region’s future growth.

 The Lehigh Valley is rich in a variety of assets that foster a high quality of life in the region.
 These include unique cultural, historic, and natural resources.